Fortress Value Acquisition Cor - GuruFocus.com

 Fortress Value Acquisition Corp.
-III (NYSE: FVT, or the “Company”), a special purpose acquisition company (“SPAC”), announced that the Company and its sponsor, Fortress Acquisition Sponsor III LLC (the “Sponsor”), are seeking approval of the Company’s shareholders to redeem its outstanding Class A common stock (the “Public Shares”) for cash held in its trust account prior to December 31, 2022.
-FVT expires by its terms on January 7, 2023 (the “24-Month Deadline”).
+IV (NYSE: FVIV, or the “Company”), a special purpose acquisition company (“SPAC”), announced that the Company and its sponsor, Fortress Value Acquisition Sponsor IV LLC (the “Sponsor”), are seeking approval of the Company’s shareholders to redeem its outstanding Class A common stock (the “Public Shares”) for cash held in its trust account prior to December 31, 2022.
+FVIV expires by its terms on March 18, 2023 (the “24-Month Deadline”).
 The Company believes that consummation of a suitable merger is highly improbable, and because redemptions made after December 31, 2022 may be subject to a 1% excise tax included as part of the Inflation Reduction Act of 2022, it is in shareholders’ best interest to return the cash in trust within calendar 2022 rather than wait for expiration in 2023.

 The Company has filed a preliminary proxy statement with the U.S. Securities and Exchange Commission (the “Commission”) containing proposals to amend its Amended and Restated Certificate of Incorporation and the Investment Management Trust Agreement to allow the Company to commence liquidation without a business combination and before the 24-Month Deadline.